About

 Despite all angles, the assumption that “a woman is this…” and “a mother is that…” informs all facets of life including cultural, social, family, relationship or work.
 If thoroughly digested those outside narratives can become inside narratives where they become the thoughts that we think are our own.
 Later, through circumstance, these thoughts and desires aren’t always met with a reality and sometimes this can be experienced in disruptive or challenging ways.
 Yet it is often in these moments of apparent dissonance that we are able to see things in a way we weren’t able to before.
 What we once accepted as a ‘norm’ is no longer a ‘norm’ or a possibility, let alone a reality, and then life as we formerly thought we knew it unravels.

-Mariette Reineke and Marian Lowe both experienced this when a desire and need to have children wasn’t met with the reality.
+Mariette Reineke experienced this when a desire and need to have children wasn’t met with the reality.
 What was assumed as a given, an evolutionary necessity, a life calling and purpose became a complicated, tenuous, effortful endeavour where life circumstances didn’t meet the expectation.
-Subsequently many veils were lifted on what they once thought was true.
-Little did they know that years later they would come together to share about their experiences and realise through each other that there are as many angles on this subject as there are people in the world.
+Subsequently many veils were lifted on what she once thought was true.

 Through this realisation and many others this website is inspired as a space to share through interviews and articles some of the many expressions on what it is to be a woman and what it is to be a mother so that the multi-dimensional richness that is Women & Motherhood may be as apparent as it really is.